Non-relativistic quantum theory consistent with principle of locality: Basic properties of the modified Schr odinger equation

 Modified Schr\"odinger equation (\ref{eq:A5}) is of the parabolic type as classical Schr\"odinger equation (\ref{eq:B1}).
 In a classical case of infinite speed of the perturbations propagation $v_P \rightarrow \infty$ there is $t_P=0,~\vartheta=t$, and modified equation (\ref{eq:A5}) becomes identical to classical equation (\ref{eq:B1}).

 It is easy to prove that modified Schr\"odinger equation (\ref{eq:A5}) predicts finite speed of the perturbations propagation.
 Solutions of classical time dependent Schr\"odinger parabolic type equation (\ref{eq:B1}) suggest that any local perturbation introduced at initial moment of time $t_0$, instantaneously affects all infinite space domain.
 The modified time dependent Schr\"odinger parabolic type equation (\ref{eq:A5}) uses instead of global time $t$ local time $\vartheta$ as an independent variable.
-In this case, any local perturbation introduced at initial local time moment $\vartheta_0=t_0-t_{0P}=0$, affects an arbitrary point $M(A)$ of the space domain at the same local time value $\vartheta_M=t_M-t_P(M)=0$.
-Therefore the perturbation arrives to the point $M(A)$ at global time moment $t_M=t_P(M)>0$, i.e. with global time delay.
-So the modified Schr\"odinger equation for multi-particle systems predicts finite speed of the perturbations propagation equal to speed of light, and the perturbations have a wave behaviour.
-These waves do not reflect and interfere, because only solutions of eikonal type equation (\ref{eq:A2}) corresponding to primary perturbation waves propagating in the non-perturbed subregion, have physical meaning.
+In this case, any local perturbation introduced at initial local time moment $\vartheta_0=t_0-t_{0P}=0$, affects an arbitrary point $M(G)$ of the perturbed sub-region border at the same local time value $\vartheta_M=t_M-t_P(M)=0$.
+Therefore the perturbation arrives to the point $M(G)$ at global time moment $t_M=t_P(M)>0$, i.e. with global time delay.
+So the modified Schr\"odinger equation (\ref{eq:A5}) predicts finite speed of the perturbations propagation equal to speed of light, and the perturbations have a wave behavior.
+These waves do not reflect and interfere, because only solutions of eikonal type equation (\ref{eq:A2}) corresponding to {\em primary perturbation waves} propagating in the non-perturbed subregion, have physical meaning.

-Let $\Psi(A,t)$ be a solution of the classical Schr\"odinger equation (\ref{eq:B1}), satisfying certain boundary and initial conditions.
-For the same boundary and initial conditions, a solution of the modified Schr\"odinger equation (\ref{eq:A5}) is the same function but with local time as an argument $\Psi(A,\vartheta),~\vartheta>0$.
-For an arbitrary point $M(A)$, located inside the perturbed subregion, and corresponding perturbation traveltime value $t_P(M)$ difference of solutions of classical and modified Schr\"odinger equations for multi-particle systems is
+Let $\Psi(G,t)$ be a solution of the classical Schr\"odinger equation (\ref{eq:B1}), satisfying certain boundary and initial conditions.
+For the same boundary and initial conditions, a solution of the modified Schr\"odinger equation (\ref{eq:A5}) is the same function but with local time as an argument $\Psi(G,\vartheta),~\vartheta>0$.
+For an arbitrary point $M(G)$, located inside the perturbed sub-region, and corresponding perturbation traveltime value $t_P(M)$ difference of solutions of classical and modified Schr\"odinger equations is defined by the following approximate formula

 Absolute value of this difference is small for small values of perturbation traveltime $t_P$ and/or slow processes, when absolute value of $\frac {\partial \Psi}{\partial t}$ is small.
 In this case, solutions of classical time dependent Schr\"odinger equation for multi-particle systems are accurate enough.
-It is interesting that for one-particle quantum systems studied in \cite{sh1a} and multi-particle systems the same formula determines difference of solutions of classical and modified Schr\"odinger equations.